FAQs

 Q: Do you work in person or via video-conferencing?

 A: Most of my work takes place via Zoom, be it one-on-one consultations, group sessions, or cooking classes.
 This allows me to work with people all over the world.
-If you are based in the Boulder/Denver area and want to meet with me in person, you can hire me to teach a cooking class at your home or join one of my Nurturing Walks (see Events).
+If you are based in the Boulder/Denver area and want to meet with me in person, you can hire me to teach a cooking class at your home or join one of my in-person group events (see Events).

 Q: What is your “nutrition philosophy”?

-Q: Will you tell me to make substantial changes to my diet & lifestyle?
+Q: Will you ask me to make substantial changes to my diet & lifestyle?

 A: I tailor dietary recommendations to fit my clients’ lifestyles, budgets, preferences, health goals, and willingness/ability to make changes.
 If you’re not a cook, I won’t ask you to prepare all your meals from scratch; instead, I’ll work with you to design nutritious, satisfying meals that don’t require you to spend much time in the kitchen.
-Having said this, sometimes it’s time to shed old habits that no longer serve you.
+That said, sometimes it’s helpful to shed old habits that no longer serve you.
 It may take a while before we identify these and find ways to help you make changes; this process works best when you are curious, willing to try new things, and patient.

-Q: Will you try to sell me nutritional supplements and expensive medical tests?
+Q: Will you try to sell me nutritional supplements and medical tests?

 A: The only things I bill for are my time and expertise.
 There are no hidden costs when you work with me.
 Thus,

-- I do not order medical tests, though when I work with a new client, I typically ask them to share a recent set of blood test results with me so I can get a clearer picture of their health.
-These are labs most people already have or can ask their primary care provider to order.
+- I do not order tests, though I sometimes ask clients to share blood test results with me so I can get a clearer picture of their health.
+These are common labs most people have obtained through their PCP.

 - I do not sell supplements.
-When a client has a confirmed nutritional deficiency (for instance, many people have low levels of iron, vitamin D, and vitamin B12), I will tell them about ways to get these nutrients from food and, if appropriate, recommend a time-limited course of a dietary supplement they can obtain in any health food store.
+When someone has a confirmed nutritional deficiency (for instance, iron, vitamin D, or vitamin B12), or needs particular nutrients (like protein and calcium in people with osteoporosis) I will advise them how to get these nutrients from food and, if appropriate, recommend a time-limited course of a dietary supplement they can obtain in any health food store.

 - I am not sponsored by any food companies to promote their products; any food recommendations I make are based on my research and experience.